as-iotex/pebbble-with-iot-sdk-vscode-test/README.md

 ## Actual behaviour

-The app fails to build, you can see the log that I was getting in `buiild-out.log`
+The app fails to build, you can see the log that I was getting in `build-out.log`